Micah Beckwith

-Micah Beckwith (born August 1982) is an American pastor and politician serving since 2025 as the 53rd lieutenant governor of Indiana.
+Micah Adam Beckwith (born August 15, 1982) is an American pastor and politician serving since 2025 as the 53rd lieutenant governor of Indiana.
 A member of the Republican Party, he won the 2024 election as the running mate of Mike Braun.

 Early life and education

 Beckwith is from Hillsdale, Michigan, and graduated from Huntington University with a Bachelor of Arts in business economics.
-He is a pastor at Life Church in Noblesville, Indiana, and he calls himself a Christian nationalist.
+He is a pastor at Life Church in Noblesville, Indiana.

 Political career

 Beckwith sought the Republican Party's nomination for in the 2020 United States House of Representatives elections in Indiana.
 He finished in third place with 12.7% of the vote, losing to Victoria Spartz by 25%.

-The Hamilton County, Indiana county council appointed Beckwith to a vacant seat on the Hamilton East Public Library board of trustees on September 7, 2022.
+The Hamilton County Council appointed Beckwith to a vacant seat on the Hamilton East Public Library board of trustees on September 7, 2022.
 Beckwith's appointment attracted local controversy due to his stated views on LGBTQ issues, and his belief that public school students were being taught "gay" and "oral sex" and being "indoctrinated with Marxist ideology."
 In comments to The Indianapolis Star, Beckwith denied charges that he had an "agenda to censor books."
 During his tenure, Beckwith supported revisions to the library's collection development policy that barred materials containing "depictions of sex, violence and repeated profanity" from being shelved in the library's young adult section.
 Nearly 2,000 titles were relocated as a result of the policy.
 The board suspended the new policy in August 2023 following public backlash that attracted national press attention and criticism from local authors such as John Green.
 The board subsequently voted to repeal the new policy in December 2023 following the resignation of several conservative board members.
 Beckwith resigned from the board of trustees in January 2024 in order to pursue his candidacy for lieutenant governor.